Gorenstein-projective modules over short local algebras

 It remains to show the second assertion: If $\Omega M$ is bipartite, then $\Omega M$ has no direct summand isomorphic to $S$, thus $w = 0.$ $\s$

-{\bf Remark.} The Main Lemma focuses the attention to a direct summand of $\Omega M$ which is of the form $S^w$.
-However, we should stress that $S^w$ may not be the largest semisimple direct summand of $\Omega M$, as 13.4 shows.
+{\bf Remark 5.5.} The Main Lemma 5.4 focuses the attention to a direct summand of $\Omega M$ which is of the form $S^w$.
+However, we should stress that $S^w$ may not be the largest semisimple direct summand of $\Omega M$, as already the case $e=1,\ a = 0$ and $M = S$ shows: here is $\Omega M = S$ and $w = 0,$ thus $S^w = 0$ (see also Remark 13.4).
 Section 13 is devoted to a discussion of $\Omega M$ and its semisimple direct summands.